ihvn2020/SEEDSCareToNMRS/README.md

 Welcome to this branch of the SeedCareToNMRS Migration project.
-This branch is created by Anthony Nwokoma from HI, IHVN Central (Abuja)
+This branch is created by Abdulmojeed Akande

-I will be populating this branch with PHP Codes from my end.
+You will find all sql scripts to extract data from SEEDSCare most scripts will have descriptive name
 Thank you!